 Its electronic circuitry converts the point of lights into color or grayscale signals and turns them into digital data.

 Electronic circuitry assigns a number value to each color like blue, red, or green and saves the digital file to an SD card.

-How to Use a Wand Scanner for Scanning a Document?
+How to Use a Wand Scanner To Scan a Document In 13 Steps